I have been admitted as a Freshman

-Your Intent to Enroll and the $150 Enrollment Deposit must be submitted by May 1.
+Your Intent to Enroll and the $150 Enrollment Deposit must be submitted by the given deadline:

-Failure to submit the intent to enroll and enrollment deposit by May 1 will result in cancellation of your offer of admission.
+Failure to submit the intent to enroll and enrollment deposit by the deadline will result in cancellation of your offer of admission.

 You can submit your Intent to Enroll and pay the Deposit on MyCSUSM.
 Once you have logged in, select "Student Center," then select "Accept" or "Decline" for your fall application.
 If you select "Accept," you are required to complete all the steps to accept the offer of admission.
 Enable pop-ups on your web browser to proceed with making your payment online.

-The $150 Enrollment Deposit is non-refundable and will apply toward your fall term tuition.
+The $150 Enrollment Deposit is non-refundable and will apply toward your first term tuition.
 The Enrollment Deposit will be waived only for students who qualified for a fee-waiver at the time of application.

 Living on-campus is required for first-time freshmen from outside of Cal State San Marcos’ local service area (local service area is defined by the high school you are graduating from).
 Information about student housing, how to apply, and the live-on requirement, is available on the Housing website.

-Orientation sessions are conducted between June and August.
+Fall admission: Orientation sessions are conducted between June and August.
 Once you submit your Intent to Enroll, pay the Enrollment Deposit and apply for Housing (or acquire an approval for exemption), you will be able to reserve an orientation date on MyCSUSM.
-More information about orientation reservations will be emailed to you in early spring.
+More information about orientation reservations will be emailed to you.

-A final official transcript showing completion of all requirements for admission with verification of graduation must be submitted to the Office of Admissions and Student Outreach and received no later than 5:00 p.m. on July 15.
+A final official transcript showing completion of all requirements for admission with verification of graduation must be submitted to the Office of Admissions and received no later than 5:00 p.m. on the day of the deadline.

-Failure to submit by July 15 will result in cancellation of your offer of admission.
+Failure to submit by the deadline will result in cancellation of your offer of admission.

 California State University San Marcos